Addressing practical legal challenges and fostering collaboration between the UAE and the Bar of England and Wales

 Photo of Alex Burrell

-Alexander is a barrister specialising in commercial and construction disputes, including in international arbitration, practising out of 39 Essex Chambers.
+Alexander is a barrister at 39 Essex Chambers, specialising in commercial and construction disputes, including in international arbitration.

-Alexander has considerable experience of disputes in the Middle East region, having previously lived in Dubai for two years, working in the DIFC Court and arbitration team in a leading local law firm, and has been listed as a leading junior in Legal 500 EMEA for the last two years.
+Alexander has considerable experience of disputes in the Middle East region.
+He lived in Dubai for two years, working in the DIFC Court and arbitration team in a leading local law firm, and has been listed as a leading junior in Legal 500 EMEA for the last two years.

 Zoe O'Sullivan KC